hermesthecat/Cursor-To-OpenAI/README.md

     - Request：`POST`
     - Authentication：`Bearer Token`（The value of `Cursor Cookie`，supports comma-separated values）

- for the response body, please refer to the OpenAI interface
+For the response body, please refer to the OpenAI interface

 ### Python demo